PORTLAND PUBLIC LIBRARY - Key Persons

 Matthew Purington

-Bio: My Wife Kitty and I have lived in Portland since 1990 where we raised our two (now adult!) children Ella and Malcolm.
+Bio: My wife Kitty and I have lived in Portland since 1990 where we raised our two (now adult!) children Ella and Malcolm.
 I have been employed in various roles at Unum for 30 years, and Kitty and I are co-owners with our friends of Portland restaurants Local 188, Salvage BBQ, and Black Cow Burger.
 From 2014 through 2020, I served as a member of Portland's Community Development Block Grant Committee responsible for the allocation Housing and Urban Development grant funds to applicant organizations throughout the community.
 In 2021/2022, I participated as a member of the Long Island, Maine Comprehensive Plan Committee.
 I graduated from St Lawrence University in 1989 (BA, Political Science and Philosophy) and earned an MS in Management from Lesley University in 1997.
 Why I serve on the board: As the son of a librarian and a lifelong avid reader, I have always valued the library as a tremendous community resource for learning, interacting with neighbors, and as an unparalleled resource for information and support services.
 For me, the library is an essence of what it means to be part of a community, a place where resources and information are freely available and shared for the benefit of the collective good.

 Megan "MC" Coyle